polynetwork/zilliqa-relayer/README.md

 ```
 If persistence folder is not created:
 ```
 create a folder named 'persistence'.
+The container will use that folder to store the bolt.bin file.
 ```
 Configuration Files:
 ```